eXTReMe Tracker

 Naples yellow, ochers & umbers should be under yellow

-Cyan should darken like the sky colors
+Cyan should darken like the sky colors, by adding magenta.

 Color elements make transparent colored crystals which join light and pigment colors.